|Newsletter& Customer Feedback|

 Have a look at the NEWSLETTER page, which is constantly updated with information on all the latest developments,

-Also, please take note of the current hull prices, most of these went up slightly in October 2013, though at the same time, there's been a reduction in UK postage/carriage charges.
+Also, please take note of the current hull prices, most of these went up slightly late last year, though at the same time, there's been a reduction in UK postage/carriage charges.

 If an e-mail dialogue box doesn't open when you click on the firstname.lastname@example.org e-mail link at the top right corner of this page, or you get an error message of some kind, that means that the e-mail programme or web browser on your computer isn't compatible with mine.
 Type either the address above or email@example.com into whatever e-mail programme you use, just as you would to send any other e-mail.
 I'm usually able to respond to e-mails within 24 hours or so, but bear in mind that I do go away from time to time, both on holiday and on other business.
 Also, I'm often out for short periods during the day, or too occupied to pick up the phone, so e-mail is often the best way for any enquiries, especially anything needing some thought, or more than a brief answer.
 I receive a lot of e-mails and try to respond to all of them, but inevitably the odd one gets missed or lost, so if you don't receive a reply within a day or two please resend it, and don't leave the subject box blank.
 If you do that, my ISP and anti-virus sometimes treats quite innocent messages as spam, and banishes them to a spam folder where they can be lost forever.

 This site is regularly updated, most recently on April 7th 2014.